rodsenra/pyisis/README.md

 Later, Luciano Ramalho replaced me on this project, and I bet he made lots of enhancements.
 But this code base has only my very humble code.

+This version hosted by Gustavo Fonseca is probably more up-to-date https://bitbucket.org/gustavofonseca/pyisis/src/master/

 Cheers,
 Rodsenra